Does Kratom Interact With Naproxen (Aleve)?

 Remember, the effects of kratom can vary, so choose the appropriate dose that fits your purposes.
 Start on the low end and see how it affects you.
 Only increase it if necessary, and take breaks once a week to avoid side effects and tolerance.

-Kratom is considered relatively safe, but it does carry the possibility of certain side effects, especially with larger doses and long-term use.
+Kratom is considered relatively safe, but it does carry the possibility of specific side effects, especially with larger doses and long-term use.

 - Changes in libido